eas604/loggit/README.md

 The commits themselves would be automated within a python script running as a simple daemon, watching a given directory for changes, checking the directory for possible log tampering, and sending the deltas to a remote log server.

+### Tampering detection
+The python script executes `git diff` to review changes since the last commit.
+If it spots any removed or changed lines, these lines are logged.
+Ideally, were this deployed in a production environment, the daemon would send an email alert or something similar, as there's nothing stopping a supposed attacker from also tampering with the daemon's logs.

+This implementation may miss some tampering, as there is a slight delay between the `git diff` and `git commit` calls.
+If a log is tampered with in that window, it will be missed.
+A more robust solution would base the commit on the `diff` itself, but that will be left to a later revision.

 ## Test environment
 Commits are tested on two nearly identical Ubuntu Server 13.10 virtual machines: one acting as a server, the other a client.
 The client machine will push commits to the server at configurable intervals.
 Furthermore, to benchmark performance under a simulated brute-force login attack via SSH, the client will have a script writing entries to `/var/log/auth.log` as the commits are being sent to the server.